 What Are Real-Time Payment Rails?

 Real-time payment rails enable instantaneous digital payments.
-Examples of real-time payment rails include the RTP Network from The Clearing House and Mastercard’s multi-rail strategy that uses RTP Network, ACH, SEPA Instant Payment, and Mastercard’s acquired infrastructure from VocalLink and Nets.
+Examples of real-time payment rails include the RTP Network from The Clearing House and Mastercard’s multi-rail strategy, which uses RTP Network, ACH, SEPA Instant Payment, and Mastercard’s acquired infrastructure from VocalLink and Nets.

 Real-time payments bring value in several ways.

-• Real-time payment fosters innovation and creates avenues for more business opportunities — as in the case of Uber Instant Pay and Lyft Direct for instant driver payment.
+- Real-time payments foster innovation and create more business opportunities, as in the cases of Uber Instant Pay and Lyft Direct for instant driver payments.

-• With real-time payment, companies can receive funds faster, which improves cash management, forecasting, and business planning.
+- With real-time payments, companies can receive funds faster, improving cash management, forecasting, and business planning.

 Payment rails on payment platforms have great importance for both business and personal transactions.